MStarmans91/WORC/README.md

 We provide an example script for you to get started with.
 Make sure you input your own data as the sources.
 Also, check out the unit tests of several tools in the WORC/resources/fastr_tests directory.

 ## WIP
+- WORC and PREDICT will be uploaded to pip soon.
-- We are working on improving the documentation.
+- We are working on improving the documentation with a readthedocs.io.
 - We are working on the addition of different classifiers.
-- Examples and unit tests will be added.
+- Examples on open source data and unit tests will be added in the near future.
 - We have some issues with installing numpy and scipy in the requirements.
 There is now a workaround implemented.

 ## License